 Pedestrian and roadway improvements are proposed along Rhododendron Dr., 35th St. and Siano Loop.
-The proposed improvement Civil plans are under review by the Public Works Director.
+The proposed improvements in the most recent Civil plans (Exhibit kk) dated December 10, 2021 are under review by the Public Works Director.

 10-36-2-2: Improvement Guarantee: The City may accept a future improvement guarantee (e.g., non-remonstrance agreement, which certifies that the owner and their successors will not to object to the formation of a local improvement district in the future) in lieu of street improvements if one or more of the following conditions exist: